Graph Perceiver IO: A General Architecture for Graph Structured Data: Methodology

 \subsection{Overall Structure}

 Graph data usually consists of $X\in \mathbb{R}^{M \times C}$ matrix, a set of nodes features, and adjacency matrix $A\in \mathbb{R}^{M \times M}$, which represents a set of relational information between nodes.
 In order to train graphs using Perceiver IO, the input array and the output query array should be constructed by using $X$ and $A$ properly.
 To handle the graph-structured data, topological information is essential.
-We can divide the topological information on the graph as relational information and canonical positional information.
-Both two information is essential for the graph-related tasks such as node classification and graph classification.
-To incorporate the topological information, we propose the following two methods 1) output query smoothing, and 2) positional embedding as shown in the Figure \ref{fig:GPIO_io}.
-The shape of the output query array depends on the given task, and we will discuss it in Section \textit{Output Query Array}.
+We can divide the topological information on the graph as relational information and canonical positional information. \cd{Both two information is essential for the graph-related tasks requiring the use of adjacency matrix.
+We propose the methods (i) output query array smoothing to incorporate relational information and (ii) positional embeddings to incorporate canonical positional information.
+As shown in Figure \ref{fig:GPIO_io}, the methods are implemented by concatenating the node features and positional embeddings and smoothing the node features. } The shape of the output query array depends on the given task, and we will discuss it in Section \textit{Output Query Array}.
 The overall structure of our proposed model is in Figure \ref{fig:GPIO_framework}.